ctmayes/Bootcamp_Week_13/README.md

 ---

 ## Usage

-This program was created utilizing Google Colab, and will work best when run within that framework within a Chrome browser.
-If you should like to do it another way, here is an alternative:

 To operate this program, open up your terminal of choice and navigate to the directory in which you have downloaded the files within this repository.
 Open Jupyter Lab with the command: